ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    Air Quality Model
       The AQM is a UFS Application that dynamically couples the Community Multiscale Air Quality (:term:`CMAQ`) model with the UFS Weather Model through the :term:`NUOPC` Layer to simulate temporal and spatial variations of atmospheric compositions (e.g., ozone and aerosol compositions).
 The CMAQ, treated as a column chemistry model, updates concentrations of chemical species (e.g., ozone and aerosol compositions) at each integration time step.
 The transport terms (e.g., advection and diffusion) of all chemical species are handled by the UFS Weather Model as tracers.

+   ATM
+      The Weather Model configuration that runs the standalone atmospheric model only.

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (:term:`NWP`) along with a framework that connects the physics to the host forecast model.